willingc/calpoly-cnw/doc-workflow/experimental-conda-rtd.md

 no caption content or any content in sidebar

 - Does not yet support sphinx 1.3.3
-- Fall back and pin sphinx cd ..to 1.3.1
+- Fall back and pin sphinx to 1.3.1